shrirajh/word-diff-tool/README.md

-# Word-Tool: DOCX to Markdown with Tracked Changes
+# Word-Diff-Tool: DOCX to Markdown with Tracked Changes

 A command-line tool that converts Word documents (.docx) with tracked changes into Markdown format, preserving the tracked changes as inline diffs.